Braslava/rtg_project_react/README.md

+# Sample Restaurant Landing Page

+This is a sample restaurant landing page made with react and typescript.

+## Dependencies

+React v18.0+ and react router v6+.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To run this project on your local machine: